HanzPo/Pydle/README.md

 - Animation does not exist, hard to tell if a word has been accepted
 - Missing keyboard graphic
 - Various other UI elements missing
+- Not a word dialog appears in odd places